Fruit and Vegetable packing

 Figure 1: Gas Chlorination System for fruit & vegetable hydro cooling or washing.

 In order to determine the correct capacity of Hydro Instruments chlorination equipment, the water flow must be known.
-Water is used as an ingredient, an initial and intermediate cleaning source, an efficient transportation conveyer of raw materials and the principal agent used in sanitizing plant machinery and areas (AEP, 2005).
+Water is used as an ingredient, an initial and intermediate cleaning source, an efficient transportation conveyer of raw materials, and the principal agent used to sanitize plant machinery and areas (AEP, 2005).
 Because a packing house may range from a simple, on-the-farm thatched shed to an automated regional packaging line handling large tonnages of a single commercial crop, water consumption will vary.
-A very rough approximation of water usage during blanch is one gallon of water for each pound of produce and two gallons of water for each pound of leafy produce (Roberts/Cox, 2001).
+A very rough approximation of water usage during blanching is one gallon of water for each pound of produce and two gallons of water for each pound of leafy produce (Roberts/Cox, 2001).
 In any case, the following formulae are used to calculate the dosage needed for the washing step:

 References